kmcd/codecast/01_command_line/script.md

   Symbolic link
             We can also search by file size and filename by adding some additional tests.
 Let’s look for all the regular files that match the wildcard pattern *.JPG and are larger than 1 megabyte:
   [me@linuxbox ~]$ find ~ -type f -name "*.JPG" -size +1M | wc -l 840
   In this example, we add the -name test followed by the wildcard pattern.
 Notice that we enclose it in quotes to prevent pathname expansion by the shell.
 Next, we add the -size test followed by the string +1M.
 The leading plus sign indicates that we are looking for files larger than the specified number.
-A leading minus sign would change the string to mean “smaller than the specified number.”
-Using no sign means “match the value exactly.”
+A leading minus sign would change the string to mean "smaller than the specified number."
+Using no sign means "match the value exactly."
 The trailing letter M indicates that the unit of measurement is megabytes.
 The characters shown in Table 17-2 may be used to specify units.
   Table 17-2: find Size Units
   Character Unit
   b 512-byte blocks (the default if no unit is specified)